|

 The Tabatabaeis' House (Khaneh Tabatabaei-ha), is a historic house built in the 1840s for the affluent Tabatabaeifamily.It consists of a four beautiful courtyards, delightful wall paintings with elegant stained glass windows, and all the other classic signatures of Traditional Persian residential architecture such as biruni and andaruni.

+The holy city of Mashhad is the capital city of Khorasan Razavi province and is situated in the northeast of Iran.
+Mashhad is the second largest metropolis of Iran and the largest holy city in the world.
+In Farsi, khor means sun and san means place; together it means the place where the sun rises.
+Khorasan Razavi earned its name because of its capital Mashhad, in which Imam Reza a direct descendent of the Prophet Mohammad was buried.
+The city was founded around 823 AD, and its name derives from mashhad-e-reza, "place of martyrdom".
+It is a reference to the death of Imam Reza, the Eighth Imam of Shi'ite Islam, who is believed by members of the Shi'ia sect to have been poisoned there upon orders of Caliph Al Ma'mun.
+Also there is grave of Harun al-Rashid.
+Before his death the place was a small village by the name of Sanabad, which was in the country of Tus.
+Then a shrine was built there to commemorate the Imam, and gradually the town grew around it.
 Among the first major buildings was a mausoleum built by Sultan Mahmood Ghaznavi.
 It was not a big city until Mongol raid which result in destroying of most of big cities of the Greater Khorasan but Mashhad wasn't destroyed.
 During Shahrokh era it becomes of the main cities of Timurid dynasty and his wife, Goharshad, funded the construction of an outstanding mosques beside the shrine.
 This mosque remains safe until now and its size show that Mashhad has been great and rich city during 15th century.
 Shah Ismail conquered Mashhad after death of Husayn Bayqarah and decline of Timurid dynasty.
 But Mashhad was captured by Uzbeks during kingdom of Shah Abbas I and after a long and severe struggle, Shah Abbas regained Mashhad, and defeated the Uzbeks in a great battle near Herat in 1597, driving them beyond the Oxus River.
 Shah Abbas I wanted to encourage Iranians to go to Mashhad for pilgrimage more than before.
 Therefor he went from Isfahan to Mashhad by walk.
 During Safavid era Mashhad gained more religious position and became the most important city of the Greater Khorasan and several Madrasah and buildings were built beside shrine of Imam Reza.

 Besides its religious significance, Mashhad has played an important political role as well.
 It saw its greatest glory under Nadir Shah, ruler of Iran from 1736 to 1747 and great benefactor of the Imam Reza shrine, who made the city his capital.
 It remained capital of Afsharid dynasty until Agha Mohammad Khan Qajar conquered Khorasan in 1796.